 In response to my koa & pau ferro demonstration I received a number of questions about how koa compares to mahogany.
 Since I think the tones should speak for themselves I decided to put together this comparison.
 The Gear: Guitars: Suhr Standard (natural finish) Koa Body, pau ferro neck and fingerboard Suhr Standard (tobacco burst) Mahogany body & neck, maple top and Brazilian rosewood fingerboard Both guitars have identical Suhr pickups: DSH – bridge, V60lp Middle, DSV neck Amp(s): CAA OD100 Classic + (all but final high gain clips) David…read more

 After trying to explain in words some of the inherent qualities of a guitar with a koa body and a pau ferro neck and fingerboard (similar to Reb Beach’s favorite instrument), I decided to put this video together demonstrating a guitar featuring these very tonewoods.
 This example covers clean, low and high gain scenarios to highlight how these woods work in different genres of music.
 Guitar: Suhr Standard, Solid Koa Body, Pau Ferro neck and fingerboard, Pickups: DSH – bridge , V60lp Middle, DSV neck Amp(s): CAA OD100 Classic +…read more

 A while back I wrote this post concerning the differences between alder and swamp ash when used in a strat-style guitar and what tones/genres of music those combinations suited best.
-I originally wrote that post to satisfy my own curiosity, but also to share with others and participate in discussion.
+I originally wrote that post to satisfy my own curiosity, but also to share with others and participate in the discussion.
 Three years later it is still the most searched topic on this site and continues to bring in a steady stream of traffic.
-Apparently I’m not the only one curious about these things….
-Since I wrote the original post, I…read more
+Apparently, I’m not the only one curious about these things….
+Since I wrote the original post,…read more